deepstreamIO/deepstream.io-website/content/releases/20-client-js/v4-0-0/index.md

 - User opens app first time, data is requested from server and stored on client side.
 - User loses connection to app, but from an app perspective functionality remains the same
 - User is back online
-- Deepstream requests the version of the record on deepstream.
-If its the same as the one locally it sends all the modifications as the next update, it it isn't, it requests the data and just updates it.
+- User requests the version of the record on deepstream.
+If its the same as the one locally it, so doesn't do anything more.
+If it isn't, it requests the data and assumes its the latest (using a remote wins algorithm).

 ## Typescript